geraldneale/pyramid_coin/README.md

 # pyramid_coin
 A geometric shotgun blast of Chia XCH coins.

-Very rough first version.
-The clsp files should all work at this point.
+Rough early version.
+The clsp files and output amounts should all work at this point.

-Output should look like this if using the example solution.clsp:
+Output will look similar, but not exact if using the example solution.clsp:

 Level1- first address